ManiAm/CRLdistributionVANET/README.md

 Under supervision of professor Panos Papadimitratos More information here: http://goo.gl/zinfj

 Open this project in OMNET++ network simulator.
+Download OMNET++ from "http://www.omnetpp.org/".

 Step 1: Download pre-requisites
 -------------------------------

-You need the following packages:
+This project uses the following softwares and packages:

-1) Veins framework.
-Download it from "http://veins.car2x.org"

-2) Eigen. download and extract it on the desktop (it's a header only library)

-3) boost library (libboost1.46-dev and libboost-serialization1.46-dev)

-4) openSSL library (libssl-dev)
+1) SUMO: SUMO is an open source, microscopic, continuous-space, discrete-time road traffic simulator, developed at German Aerospace Center.
+We use SUMO to generate mobility traces of vehicles in large scale simulation.
+You can download the SUMO from "http://sumo-sim.org/wiki/Main_Page".

+2) Veins framework: We used Veins to connect SUMO to OMNET++ using TraCI interface.
+You can download Veins from "http://veins.car2x.org".

+3) Eigen library: Eigen is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
+We use this library for solving simple linear equations in Rabins algorithm.
+Eigen is a header only library.
+Download and extract it near the main project folder.

+4) Boost library: Boost is a set of libraries for C++.
+We use the boost serialization library to serialize CRL messages before handing it over to TCP, and deserialize it in receiver.
+In Ubuntu, you can install libboost1.46-dev and libboost-serialization1.46-dev packages.

+5) OpenSSL library: OpenSSL is an open-source implementation of the SSL and TLS protocols.
+The core library, written in the C programming language, implements the basic cryptographic functions and provides various utility functions.
+We use OpenSSL library to sign and verify different messages.
+In Ubuntu, you can install libssl-dev package.

 Step 2: you should change the mixim code